 Moving to the right hand side of the linearized equation, we can now think of f as an n x m matrix F, where m is, in the case of genes, the number of transcription factors and n is the total number of genes, including transcription factors.
-In general, m is the number of possible influential factors and n is the number of possible targets of those influential factors (a target may be an influential factor). e will treat transcription factor genes as influential factors and all genes as targets.
+In general, m is the number of possible influential factors and n is the number of possible targets of those influential factors (a target may be an influential factor).
+We will treat transcription factor genes as influential factors and all genes (including the transcription factors) as targets.
 This matrix F contains the weights of how each transcription factor affects each gene.
 Calculation of these weights is done in the learning step, which will be described shortly.
 So for each gene, we multiply the weight of each transcription factor Fi,j in the matrix F for that gene at time t by the latent expression of that gene, zj.
 We are essentially weighting the influence that each transcription factor has on each gene at a given time.
 We then add a bias factor b and our Gaussian error term, ηi.
 The bias factor b is a weight of the importance of each transcription factor, and that is another parameter that is learned.
 At each time point, each transcription factor also has a Gaussian error term associated with it.
 A key simplification is that the error term for each gene is uncorrelated with the error term of any other gene.

-1
+We can imagine this in more concrete terms by expanding the widget example.
+The company has recently expanded and now sells M number of products.
+Our job is to still predict the number of widgets that will be sold today, but now we have some more data to work with.
+If two products tend to be sold together, we can use that data to get better predictions of how many of each will be sold today.
+For example, suppose that the number of widgets W at time t that we sold each day can be approximated by some weighted combination of products P1, P2, P3, and the value of W at the previous time point, t-1.
+Further, we know that either P1 and P2 are necessary for P3 to work, but P1 and P2 operate just fine without P3.
+Thus, we can think of P1 and P2 as transcription factors, and P3 as a target gene.
+The amount of P3 that is sold is directly influenced by how many P1 and P2 are sold, but the reverse is not true.
+Also remember that the sales data for the widgets has noise in it, so what we want to do is to model this noise in order to obtain our estimate of the actual value, then use these estimated actual values to model the interactions between widgets.
+These are values that must be learned.
+[I do like the concreteness of widgets.
+Let’s think more]

+LEARNING

-at time t plus some Gaussian noise.
+Previously, it was stated that the model of our observed variables was simply the value of gene yi at time t plus some Gaussian noise.
 We'll define this model now as H(t), where H(t) is an n x n diagonal matrix where each value H(t)i,i is simply the value of yi(t) plus some Gaussian error term.

-Hi,epsi(t)
+More formally:

+Hi,i = yi(t) + epsi(t)